Bladder cancer has recently become the focus of the ongoing Zantac lawsuit. In this post, we will look at bladder cancer in personal injury lawsuits.

 Bladder cancer has become a focus of the Zantac lawsuit because the science linking bladder cancer and NDMA is probably stronger for Zantac than any other cancer.
 These may be the strongest of the five cancers that are being pursued in the Zantac class action lawsuit.
 So there is a new focus on Zantac bladder cancer lawsuits than we saw earlier in the litigation.

-About Bladder Cancer
+Bladder Cancer

 The bladder is a basic organ that functions as an internal reservoir for urine until it is periodically discharged from the body through the urethra (urinary tract).
 The inside of the bladder is coated by a layer of cells called the urothelium.

 Bladder cancer occurs when cells in the urothelium lining begin to grow abnormally and eventually form into a tumor or mass.
 Bladder cancer is diagnosed when the tumor in the bladder is classified as malignant, meaning it can spread to other parts of the body.
-When a tumor forms in the bladder it is almost always cancerous (malignant).
+When a tumor forms in the bladder, it is almost always cancerous (malignant).
 Benign bladder tumors are extremely rare.

 Types of Bladder Cancer

-There are 3 different types of bladder cancer: (1) urothelial carcinoma, (2) squamous cell carcinoma, and (3) adenocarcinoma.
+There are three different types of bladder cancer: (1) urothelial carcinoma, (2) squamous cell carcinoma, and (3) adenocarcinoma.
 Different types of bladder cancer are distinguished based on the characteristics of the cancer cells in the tumor.

 Urothelial Carcinoma